A guide to help you have the best one day in Granada

 It is a bucket list place others talk about, but you can only experience it in full by being there.

-If you’re visiting in the summer, it will be sweltering; the weather in Granada, Spain, is famous for its sunny days, so visit the gardens first before the day heats up and use the afternoon to visit the palaces.
+If you’re visiting in the summer, it will be sweltering; the weather in Granada, Spain, is famous for its sunny days, so visit the gardens first before the day heats up.

-There is a lot to see in 1 day, so this is a taster trip because you must return to get the full flavor of the Alhambra Palace.
+There is a lot to see in Granada in 1 day, so this is a taster trip because you must return to get the full flavor of the Alhambra Palace.

-Begin your one-day exploration by visiting the Cathedral of Granada and its Royal Chapel, one of Spain’s most important religious buildings.
+Begin your visit Granada in one day by visiting the Cathedral of Granada and its Royal Chapel, one of Spain’s most important religious buildings.

 The cathedral is a 16th-century religious homage and an example of one of the world’s most beautiful Gothic-Renaissance cathedrals.